murchandamus/bips/bip-update-process.md

 BIPs are intended to be the primary mechanism for proposing new protocol features, coordinating client standards, and documenting design decisions that have gone into Bitcoin implementations.
-Each BIP is primarily owned by its authors, the _BIP champions_, and represents the champions’ opinion or recommendation.
+Each BIP is primarily owned by its authors, the _BIP champions_[^champ], and represents the champions’ opinion or recommendation.
 The champions are expected to foster discussion, address feedback and dissenting opinions, and, if applicable, advance adoption of their proposal within the Bitcoin community.

 The BIPs repository serves as a highly visible platform to put forward mature proposals.
 The repository’s visibility facilitates the distributed consideration of proposals by establishing the current state of the proposal.
 The repository’s versioning of the text-based BIPs retains the historical record of each proposal.
-The BIPs repository does not track acceptance, adoption, or community consensus on BIPs.
+The BIPs repository does not[^acceptance] aim to track acceptance, adoption, or community consensus on BIPs except to facilitate a quick overview of various BIPs’s statuses to repository visitors.

 This BIP replaces BIP 2 with a more well-defined and clear process, and may be amended to address future needs of the BIP process.